aws/amazon-vpc-cni-k8s/README.md

 will configure it in IPv6 mode.
 IPv6 is only supported in Prefix Delegation mode, so `ENABLE_PREFIX_DELEGATION` needs to set to `true` if VPC CNI is configured to operate in IPv6 mode.
 Since, IPv6 is only supported in Prefix delegation mode it can only be used with nitro instances.

-**IAM Policy:** VPC CNI in IPv6 mode will require below permissions to be able to assign IPv6 addresses to Pods.
-Below policy can either be applied to
-NodeInstanceRole of your worker nodes (or) can be used as an IRSA.
-We recommend IRSA approach - https://docs.aws.amazon.com/eks/latest/userguide/cni-iam-role.html.
-`AmazonEKS_CNI_Policy` is no longer required in IPv6 mode.

-`
-{
-    "Version": "2012-10-17",
-    "Statement": [
-        {
-            "Effect": "Allow",
-            "Action": [
-                "ec2:AssignIpv6Addresses",
-                "ec2:DescribeInstances",
-                "ec2:DescribeTags",
-                "ec2:DescribeNetworkInterfaces",
-                "ec2:DescribeInstanceTypes"
-            ],
-            "Resource": "*"
-        },
-        {
-            "Effect": "Allow",
-            "Action": [
-                "ec2:CreateTags"
-            ],
-            "Resource": [
-                "arn:aws:ec2:*:*:network-interface/*"
-            ]
-        }
-    ]
-}
-`

-**Note:** Dual stack mode isn't yet supported.
+**Note:** Please make sure that the required IPv6 IAM policy is applied (Refer to `IAM Policy` section above).
+Dual stack mode isn't yet supported.
 So, enabling both IPv4 and IPv6 will be treated as invalid configuration.

 ---